-OK, this is a site dedicated to Chick Flicks.
-But since I am trying to redefine the meaning of that term, I am going to talk about one of the best shows on TV, AMC’s original series, Mad Men.takes place in the 1960’s.
-Before the Woman’s Movement, Civil Rights or pantyhose.
+This site might be dedicated to Chick Flicks, but since I’m trying to redefine the meaning of that term, I am going to talk about one of the best shows on TV.
+AMC’s award-winning series, Mad Men takes place in the 1960’s.
+Before the Woman’s Movement, Civil Rights or even pantyhose.
 It is compelling to watch this reconstructed 1960’s world through our 21st-century eyes.

 Don Draper is the man all the women want and all the men want to be.
 Jon Hamm plays him perfectly and he delivers Don Draperisms through a wisp of cigarette smoke with a shot of scotch, and the cynicism of a man with nothing to lose.